benchristel/process-to-processes/src/intro/fundamental-process.md

 1. **Observe** the system in its current state.
 Don't judge what's good or bad about it just yet, but note any suffering that is occurring.
 2. **Form a theory** about how the system works.
 The theory must be able to predict how the system will respond to possible future changes and events.
-3. **Make a change** that your theory predicts will alleviate some of the suffering in the system.
+3. **Decide what to change.** Identify some suffering that your theory says you might be able to alleviate.
+3. **Try** to change the system.
 Avoid changing too much at once.
 Make the smallest change you can that will have an impact you can observe.
 Make sure the change is reversable, since there's a good chance your theory is wrong and the improvement you predict will not happen.
 4. **Assess** the results.
 Did things get better or worse?
 If they got worse, undo the change you made.
 In any case, go back to step 1 and repeat the process.

-All software development boils down to these four steps, repeated over and over at various levels of scale.
+All software development boils down to these five steps, repeated over and over at various levels of scale.

 ## Observing the System